For Immediate Release

 Similar to commercial aviation, the FAA is focused on reducing general aviation accidents by using a primarily non-regulatory, proactive, and data-driven strategy to get results.

 The FAA and industry are working together to use data to identify risk, pinpoint trends through root cause analysis, and develop safety strategies.
-The group is moving toward using de-identified GA operations data in the Aviation Safety Information Analysis and Sharing (ASIAS) program to help identify risks before they become accidents.
-Data from these programs can also be used for GA Joint Steering Committee (GAJSC) initiatives and research conducted by the GA Centers for Excellence.
+They are moving toward using de-identified GA operations data in the Aviation Safety Information Analysis and Sharing (ASIAS) program to help identify risks before they become accidents.
+Data from these programs is also be used for GA Joint Steering Committee (GAJSC) initiatives and research conducted by the GA Centers for Excellence.
 The agency also reviews airworthiness directives to identify causal factors and trends.
+The FAA plans to run prototype program in Arizona this year to gather voluntarily submitted flight data from GA operations.

 Formed in the mid-1990s, the GAJSC has a renewed effort to combat GA fatal accidents.
 The GAJSC is a government and industry group that uses the same approach as the Commercial Aviation Safety Team (CAST).
 It uses a data-driven, consensus-based approach to analyze safety data to develop specific interventions that will mitigate the root causes of accidents.
-The group recently proposed 23 safety interventions to address “Loss of Control” during approach and landing.
+The GAJSC has proposed 26 safety interventions to address “Loss of Control.”

 The GAJSC combines the expertise of many key decision makers across different parts of the FAA, various government agencies, and several GA associations.
-The other federal agencies are National Aeronautics and Space Administration, and the National Transportation Safety Board (as an observer).
+The other federal agencies are National Aeronautics and Space Administration, and the National Transportation Safety Board (NTSB) as an observer.
 Industry participants include Aircraft Owners and Pilots Association, Experimental Aircraft Association, General Aviation Manufacturers Association, National Business Aviation Association, National Air Transportation Association, and others.

 The FAA is working with industry and other civil aviation authorities to develop a performance-based approach to airworthiness standards for Part 23 airplanes.
 These airplanes range from small piston-powered airplanes to complex high-performance executive jets.
 The goal is to set an international standard that advances the introduction of new technology and reduces fatal accidents and certification costs by 50 percent.

-Recommendations are being developed by a 55-member rulemaking committee that includes representatives from the FAA, European Aviation Safety Agency, National Civil Aviation Agency of Brazil, Civil Aviation Administration of China, Transport Canada, Civil Aviation Authority of New Zealand, several airplane and avionics manufacturers, and industry groups.
-The committee expects to finalize recommendations in 2013.
+Recommendations were recently developed by a 55-member rulemaking committee that includes representatives from the FAA, European Aviation Safety Agency, National Civil Aviation Agency of Brazil, Civil Aviation Administration of China, Transport Canada, Civil Aviation Authority of New Zealand, several airplane and avionics manufacturers, and industry groups.
+The committee presented its recommendations to the FAA in June 2013.
+A reorganization of Part 23 will implement many of the committee’s recommendations with a final rule expected by November 2017.

 The FAA is also working with manufacturers to build stall resistance into aircraft through the use of improved aerodynamics, limited pitch control capability, and sensed angle of attack to better inform the pilot.
 This work has contributed to the production of autopilots that provide automatic limiting to help prevent Loss of Control.